 Except none of that will ever happen, because my son died during the first trimester, and I was never lucky enough to meet him.

 When I look back at the situation rationally, I can see that becoming a father at 18 wouldn’t have been ideal.
 At the time, I was hopelessly immature, I didn’t have a steady income, and I was afflicted with personal problems.
 Every day would have been a struggle, and there was no way I would have been able to provide the kind of life that I would have wanted to give him.
 Yet I’d have made it work, somehow.

 In the past, I’ve had it put to me that it was a blessing in disguise.
 In my desire to divert attention off the subject, I’ve even suggested it myself.
 The truth is, when a pregnancy ends, there is no blessing.
 However rationally you look at it, love isn’t rational.
 It hurts, even now.

 I should have talked openly about my emotions years ago.
 I can only speculate what impact it had on the depression I would later endure, but there’s no doubt that blanking out my pain contributed to it.

 To any man that finds himself in a similar situation, I say this: Talk.
 Don’t bottle it up.
 Share your grief.
 Support your partner, because, trust me, she’ll need it.
 But don’t neglect yourself, whatever you do.
 What you need to realise is talking to your partner, exposing your most private thoughts, will bring you both closer together.
 It will make the grieving process slightly more bearable, for both of you.

 I wish I’d had the chance to meet my son.
 I would have been a good dad.
-One day, hopefully I’ll be lucky enough to be blessed with a child, and if that day comes, I’ll cherish every moment, and I’ll be the best father I can possibly be, showering my child with love and affection.
+One day, hopefully, I’ll be lucky enough to be blessed with a child.
+If that day comes, I’ll cherish every moment, and I’ll be the best father I can possibly be, showering my child with love and affection.